 Today, I wanted to share with you the wonders of Badocks Wood.
 It’s long been my favourite green space and my favourite place to go for a spot of forest bathing.
 This walkthrough includes a narration with some pictures to help you on the journey.
 Shoes and socks on, are you ready?

-Now I want you to imagine a gate between the houses and the school.
-Maybe you’d drive or walk past it a few times.
-You know it’s a park, but it’s unassuming and there are kids and dog walkers heading into or leaving.
-No big deal, it’s just a park, right?
+I want you to imagine a big, black gate between two houses.
+Maybe you’d drive or walk past it a few times but not pay too much attention.
+You know it’s a park, but it’s unassuming and there are kids and dog walkers heading into or leaving the grounds.
+No big deal, it’s just another park, right?

 Now let’s go through the gate.